Introduction

 You may have seen some of the beautiful pottery from ancient Greece in the collection of a museum.
 However, have you ever thought of how they were made?
 The Greeks developed their techniques for ceramics for many centuries and produced a variety of styles.

 The origins of Chinese porcelain occur during the time of the Song and Han dynasties.
 They gained recognition for their durability and elegance.
-Ancient Chinese pottery especially blue-and-white porcelain, changed the global trade scenario.
+Ancient Chinese pottery, especially blue-and-white porcelain, changed the global trade scenario.
 Hence, antique Chinese ceramics were in high demand across Europe.

 You know what?
 Other civilizations also left their mark behind like Egyptian pottery has complex carvings and religious symbols.
 So, Mesopotamians developed early glazing techniques.
 On the other hand, Neolithic artisans shaped simple and beneficial vessels.
 These developments form the basis of current ceramic technology and artistry.

-Chemical Composition & Properties Of Ceramics
+Chemical Composition Of Ceramics

 Have you ever asked yourself, what makes ceramics so strong, heat-resistant, and durable?
 It’s all about their chemical composition.
 Compared to metals and plastics, ceramics are formed from silicates, oxides, and alumina elements.
 This provides them with their specific properties.